 #9 Croatia Waterfalls: Day Trip from Sibenik to Krka National Park

 A Sibenik waterfalls trip to Krka National Park is the most popular Sibenik tour.
-Skradin, which serves as the main entrance to the Krka Waterfall Park, is located just 11 miles from Sibenik – and there are a few options of how to get there.
+The cute town of Skradin, which serves as the main entrance to the Krka Waterfall Park, is located just 11 miles from Sibenik – and there are a few options of how to get there.

 Krka NP Tour from Sibenik